How much do real estate agents make in New Jersey

 Do real estate agents work full-time or part-time?

 Many successful agents work full-time, treating real estate as their primary career.
 However, some individuals work part-time as real estate agents while pursuing other jobs or managing personal responsibilities.
-Full-time agents typically earn significantly more due to greater availability and focus on building their business.
+Full-time agents typically earn significantly more because they have greater availability and can focus on building their business.

 Does real estate income fluctuate seasonally?

-Yes, New Jersey real estate markets typically see increased activity in spring and summer months, with slower periods during winter.
+Yes, New Jersey real estate markets typically see increased activity in spring and summer, with slower periods in winter.
 Experienced agents plan for these fluctuations by maintaining financial reserves and adjusting their marketing strategies throughout the year.

 What expenses do agents have that affect their take-home income?